-If you want to see a quick increase in your audience growth, make sure you’re communicating on the platform where you’ll be able to easily reach your audience.
+If you want to see a quick increase in your audience growth, make sure you’re communicating.
+Use the platform where you’ll be able to easily reach your audience.

-Find platform that your target audience is spending their time on and allows you to connect with them in a medium that you’re comfortable with.
+Find the platform that your target audience is spending their time on.
+This allows you to connect with them in a medium that you’re comfortable with.
 Don’t feel you have to be on every platform, just strive to find where you feel you’ll succeed and absolutely stand out there.

-I’ve worked with plenty of people who have ditched the overwhelm of trying to be on every platform and streamlined their processes by focusing on just one and they were more successful for it.
+We’ve worked with plenty of people who have ditched the overwhelm of trying to be on every platform.
+They streamlined their processes by focusing on just one and they were more successful for it.

 If you get too caught up in trying to be on every platform, you’ll spend your time learning the features of each, without being able to connect or grow your audience.
-It can be discouraging and ultimately make you want to give up when you’re working so hard without seeing any result.
+It can be discouraging.
+In the end, it ultimately makes you want to give up.
+Especially when you’re working so hard without seeing any results.

-If you have a simple conversion strategy you can stand out on a single platform and turn your followers into customers, by focusing your energy on what works best for you instead of trying to be good at everything.
+If you have a simple conversion strategy you can stand out on a single platform and turn your followers into customers.
+Focus your energy on what works best for you instead of trying to be good at everything.

 Once you’re comfortable on one, then you can expand to the next.

-If your business is centered around coaching, social media strategy, or business, Facebook groups are a great place to connect with your audience.
-You can search for any niche on Facebook and find thousands of people with the interests that your company serves just by searching in groups.
+If your business is centered around coaching, social media strategy, or business, consider Facebook groups.
+They are a great place to connect with your audience.
+You can search for any niche on Facebook and find thousands of people with the interests that your company serves.
+Just by searching in groups.

 YouTube is the second largest search engine, behind google, and video content is the way of the future, so doing your research to see if there are leaders in your niche who do well on YouTube.
 If not, venture out and try to be the first.

 Of course, there are pockets of every demographic on almost all of these platforms, so do your research and find out what works best for you.